AiPrizrak/Spotify-Search/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Before checking it has to get fresh token in auth.service.ts(less than 20 min old), you can get token on https://developer.spotify.com/console/get-search-item/?q=tania%20bowra&type=artist&market=&limit=&offset=&include_external=.
+There is no need to add scopes when requesting token.

 ## Code scaffolding